tripdragon/uhhhhhrobots/README.md

 Or we can use these questions to formulate a future event instead and give ourselves a better stretch of time to organize properly.

 #Start
-Discussed previous show was a budget of $300

-What was the head count?
+Discussed previous show was a budget of $300What was the head count?

 How many computers?